-Despite what I’ve said about monochrome I managed to carve out a niche by selling my work face to face in a market and being prepared to draw in front of the public.
+Despite what I’ve said about monochrome I managed to carve out a niche by selling my work face to face, in a market setting, and being prepared to draw in front of the public.

 There are no winning formulas as such, but there are guidelines that help.

 If you can paint in a 3:4 ratio it will give you added flexibility when it comes to commercializing your image.
 You can crop the scanned image to fit 5:7 or 4:5 formats for instance.

 Consider painting in the background.
 This allows you to maximize the possibilities of licensing your work on products.
 If the background is not needed it can always be removed but not easily added.